barefootcss/tests.detect/README.md

 # Detect Module

 The `detect` module is used to outline all namespaced elements.
+It is recommended that you only run one test at a time.

 Thanks to Harry Roberts: